spanichella/ARIES-story-teller/README.md

 [ML-Component](https://github.com/spanichella/Requirement-Collector-ML-Component)\
 [DL-Component](https://github.com/lmruizcar/Requirements-Collector-DL-Component)

+## Installation Guide: <a name="section3"></a>
+Todo Tanzil (Just as an info to you, Tanzil: this section refers to the point 1.5 in our google docs --> R-Script/Java installation stuff)

 ## Dataset Description: <a name="section4"></a>
 For evaluation of the DL and ML component, a new Dataset based on a Requirements Elecitation Session was created and used to extend the already existing dataset of the original study.